MichaelKMalak/Text-Dependent-Speaker-Recognition-System/README.md

 #### 1.2.
 Training
 Implemented in `Main_Phase1.m`.
-The FRAME_LENGTH parameter is chosen to be 20ms as required.
-The each .wav file is framed using the functions previously done in the labs, and the energy and the zero-crossings rate is measured which will enable us to get the start and end point of the signal to work with at the end.
+The FRAME_LENGTH parameter is chosen to be 20ms as it best fits our audio recordings.
+Each .wav file is framed using the functions previously written in our course labs, and the energy and the zero-crossings rate is measured to enable us to get the start and end point of each audiofile.
 Here is a block diagram for what generally happens in the LPC method.

 ![LPC Training Process](https://raw.githubusercontent.com/MichaelKMalak/Text-Dependent-Speaker-Recognition-System/master/src/others/LPC%20train.PNG)

-The training is done on [several audio samples](https://github.com/MichaelKMalak/Text-Dependent-Speaker-Recognition-System/tree/master/src/trainingData), the LPCs are calculated for each sample and at the end we calculate the average of this matrix to get the final LPC parameters for this speaker.
+The training is done on [several audio samples](https://github.com/MichaelKMalak/Text-Dependent-Speaker-Recognition-System/tree/master/src/trainingData), and the LPCs are calculated for each sample and at the end, we calculate the average of this matrix to get the final LPC parameters for every speaker.

-A speaker model contains the average LPCs.
+A speaker model at the end is a matrix containing the average LPCs of all the speakers.
 Each column represents only one speaker.
 For instance, in the screenshots below, there are 10 speakers and 15 LPCs.

 #### 1.3.
 Testing
 Implemented in `Main_Phase1.m`.